 Once my Gu Tian family (the branch I teach at) found out that I am vegan, the first thing they did was put me in touch with “the other York vegans and vegetarians”, through WeChat.
 Not only was this great to have people I could ask where to find things, but knowing that it is possible to be vegan here relieved a lot of stress for me.

-WeChat also has group chats and I was happy to learn of the Vegetarian vegan tips group.
+WeChat also has group chats and I was happy to learn of the vegetarian/vegan in China tips group.
 This group is filled with York teachers who are vegan/vegetarian or interested in being vegetarian.
-It is a place where we can share home-cooked recipes, ask each other for recommendations, where to find certain products and get support and advice for all things vegan.
+It is a place where we can share home-cooked recipes, ask each other for recommendations, where to find certain products and get support and advice for all things vegan in China.
 When I have been looking for an item that is a little hard to find this is the first place I’ll go.
 Chances are someone knows where to find it or has an alternative!

 There is also a WeChat store that specialises in vegan products, called ‘Go Vegan’.
 Though I am yet to buy anything off here other York teachers have.
 In addition to selling food, they also sell skin care, personal and homecare products!

 Fortunately, most people from Gu Tian are very understanding of those of us who don’t eat meat.
 When we have gone out to eat together everyone has made an effort to make sure that first there are options for us and that there will be enough to fill us up.

 Though there are many challenges to being a vegan in China, it is possible.
 There are people here who are more than happy to help with any difficulties you face.
 Feel free to reach out and ask any questions and advice you feel you need 🙂